m3u8-xtream/m3u8-xtream-playlist/README.md

 ## EPG

-[Electronic Program Guide](https://en.wikipedia.org/wiki/Electronic_program_guide) for most of the channels can be downloaded using utilities published in the m3u8/xtream repository.
+[Electronic Program Guide](https://en.wikipedia.org/wiki/Electronic_program_guide) for most of the playlist can be downloaded using utilities published in the m3u8 xtream repository.

 ## License